 The cleaner product installed, will remove acid - a cause of holes, and scum - both causes of overheating.

 The other two products will provide stop leak and remove air between the coolant molecules, so more coolant will contact the radiator, transferring up to 30% more heat to the outside - for more positive cooling control.
 This Service last 3 years.

 Large equipment and over-the-road trucks require two kits per service.
-This Product stops cylinder pitting and cavitation in diesel motors.
-This product exceeds every vehicle makers specs.
+This Product stops cylinder pitting and holes in diesel cylinders.
+This product exceeds vehicle makers specs.

 Includes easy-to-follow instructions.
 My personal phone help if needed.
 Guarantee.